WhatsApp Group Join Now

 (c) some mosses provide food for herbaceous mammals, birds and other animals.

-(d) Mosses along wIth lichens are the last organisms to colonise rocks
+(d) Mosses along with lichens are the last organisms to colonise rocks

-17. Species of Sphagnum provide______
+Question 17: Species of Sphagnum provide______

 (a) peat that have long been used as fuel